Ringoarena/java-ee-examination/README.md

 - A basic testing suite exists for implemented key components (cart)

  REST
-- Admin can list all orders
-- Admin can change "processed" to "true"
 - Admin can create new category
 - Admin can add new products

 Features completed
+REST
+- Admin can list all orders
+- Admin can change toggle orderIsProcessed

+GUI
 - Admin can add new products
 - Admin can create new category
 - Admin can list all orders